 - Unconscious competence- at this point, you are so well-practiced in the skill that you can perform at a high level with relatively little effort.
 For you, the necessary actions are now mostly instinctual and automatic.

-Historical note: it’s not clear where this theory originated.
-It’s often attributed to Abraham Maslow, who also developed the hierarchy of needs, but this claim is disputed.
+Historical note: this theory is often attributed to Abraham Maslow, who also developed the hierarchy of needs.
+However, it’s not clear whether the theory actually originated with him, and there are disputes regarding who came up with it first.
 It’s entirely possible that this is because several people came up with similar conceptualizations of the model independently from one another.
-In any case, this doesn’t have any effect on how the theory is applied today.
+In any case, this doesn’t matter too much, as it doesn’t have any effect on how the theory is applied today.